carfirst125/portfolio/churn_notification/README.md

 One of the most important questions of churn prediction or notification is how to get the value of the **Distance to Churn**, where a customer could be consulted as churn or not.

-This approach suggests using statistical method on the lengths between two continuous purchasing of customers for decide the **Distance to Churn**
+This approach suggests using statistical method on the lengths between two continuous purchases of customers for deciding the **Distance to Churn**.

+There are different frequencies in purchases among customers.
+Let try to exploratory data analysis for first purchasing distance, second, third, and so on, and get your own finding.
+You might recognize that the customer with higher frequency in purchasing seems to have shorter return time (means higher return rate in time).
+You can find the period of time that almost customer return.
+This can be compared with actual activity of particular customer to define the suitable Distance to Churn period for them.
+Based on the value, you can mark the time when the customer need alerting because of long time without purchasing.
+This is the labeling for churn notification.

+This is the time series issue, so I recommend you using LSTM for model train.
+The simplest input feature is the mark in time series purchasing status of customer.

 #### Example Code